 - 1. Form a Student Advisory Committee in consultation with your assigned Chair - 2.
 Create and complete courses on the degree plan - 3.
 Write a professional paper - 4.
-Oral final exam
+Final exam

-Completing an M.S. thesis-option requires completing the following milestones:
+Completing a M.S. thesis-option requires completing the following milestones:

-- 1. Select a Graduate Advisor/Chair (during the admissions process) - 2.
-Form a Student Advisory Committee in consultation with your Chair - 3.
-Create and complete courses on the degree plan - 4.
-Develop a research proposal ( - 5.
-Conduct the proposed research - 6.
-Write Thesis (M.S. thesis-option only) - 7.
-Oral Thesis defense - 8.
-Submit thesis to Thesis & Dissertation Services for final edits
+- 1. Select a Graduate Advisor/Chair (during the admissions process)

+- 2. Form a Student Advisory Committee in consultation with your Chair

+- 3. Create and complete courses on the degree plan

+- 4. Develop a research proposal

+- 5. Conduct the proposed research

+- 6. Write Thesis

+- 7. Oral Thesis defense